NikosAlexandris/landsat8_metadata/README.md

 # To Do:

+- Explain the use of (global?)
+DUMMY strings

 - Implement toar_reflectance

 - Implement mechanism to translate QA pixel values to QA bits, and vice versa?